 As the evening drew on, the real manikins had their hats and sometimes the body parts removed or rearranged which was quite amusing, many of them had lost the caps by the end of the evening, or arms and heads; I mirrored this by removing my cap and replacing it awkwardly on my head or at the end of my outstretched arm.

-In conclusion, it was a great evening for me and the college, with a huge number of scares; everyone I spoke to said I was amazing, and it was such a great idea.
+In conclusion, it was a great evening for me and the college, with a huge number of scares; everyone I spoke to said I was amazing, and it was such a great idea to hire a living mannequin for the party.